UNIONS OF CONDOMINIUMS IN THE SPOTLIGHT OF INSURERS

 Moreover, many owners still imagine nowadays that building maintenance is wishful thinking.
 “The maintenance of the buildings does not apply.
 They imagine living in an apartment, and an owner will eventually restore their unity” says Serge Meloche.
 Yet, we all have tasks to do.
 For example, caulking around the tub should be inspected and changed if necessary.
 Same for washing machine plumbing and water heater, whose replacement is required after ten years.
 Undoubtedly, prevention is the best weapon to avoid complaints affecting premiums.
 It necessarily involves a maintenance schedule.
 “This exercise can sometimes make all the difference,” concluded Serge Meloche.

-La revue Condoliaison
+Condoliaison

 See our other news